-Level Open Space Offsetting Carbon Emission Activities Reported Platinum The city maintains a tree inventory for all trees owned by the City of Moorpark.
+- 4. The city maintains a tree inventory for all trees owned by the City of Moorpark.
 In 2013, 234 additional trees were added throughout the city.
 The city also diverts 350 tons of green waste annually from tree maintenance services to the landfill by recycling woodchips for use in city planters.
-Also in 2013, the city provided 100 Afghan Pine trees to Moorpark residents during the Arbor Day celebration.
+Also in 2013, the city provided 100 Afghan Pine trees to Moorpark residents during the Arbor Day celebration. - 5.
 In 2014, the city completed the Urban Forest Management Plan for all city trees.
-The plan provides a vision and mission statement, current status of our urban forest and information on the overall management of our current tree population.
+The plan provides a vision and mission statement, current status of our urban forest and information on the overall management of our current tree population. - 6.
 The city has been awarded Tree City USA status several years in a row and the National Arbor Day Foundation has presented the City of Moorpark with the tree growth award in recognition of the city's commitment to the environment and urban forest work.
-2016

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities

-Level Promoting Community and Individual Action Activities Reported Silver The city's website, government channel, and publications include sustainability information.
+1. The city's website, government channel, and publications include sustainability information.
 The sustainability section of the website is updated with new information relevant to the City of Moorpark as it is received.
 City departments that have implemented conservation measures are also encouraged to submit articles for the city newsletter to keep residents informed of actions the city is taking to conserve natural resources.
-2016

-Level Promoting Community and Individual Action Activities Reported Gold The city participates in the emPower Central Coast Program, which provides LED lightbulbs, reusable bags, and other give-away items at community events in Moorpark to encourage environmental responsibility.
+- 2. The city participates in the emPower Central Coast Program, which provides LED lightbulbs, reusable bags, and other give-away items at community events in Moorpark to encourage environmental responsibility. - 3.
 The city participates in California Coastal Clean-up Day, which is held on the third Saturday of September.
 Volunteers are educated on the importance of recycling and sustainability.
-2016

-Level Promoting Community and Individual Action Activities Reported Platinum The city distributes maps showing the community bicycle and walking trail systems to encourage reduction of vehicle miles traveled.
-The city collaborates with other local government agencies to share information about climate change and best practices to reduce greenhouse gases.
-For example, the city participates on an advisory working group for implementing a community choice aggregation program in Ventura County.
-The city hosts numerous events throughout the year that highlight and promote sustainability programs, such as e-waste collections, plant a tree events, and bike to work day.
-2016
+- 4. The city distributes maps showing the community bicycle and walking trail systems to encourage reduction of vehicle miles traveled. - 5.
+The city collaborates with other local government agencies to share information about climate change and best practices to reduce GHGs.
+For example, the city participates on an advisory working group for implementing a CCA Program in Ventura County. - 6.
+The city hosts numerous events throughout the year that highlight and promote sustainability programs, such as e-waste collections, tree planting events, and Bike to Work Day.